-- Engaged a consultant to evaluate and update our monitoring plan and provide recommendations for the mitigation, treatment, and removal of PFAS in water, wastewater, and biosolids; - Expanded our PFAS monitoring program to include feeder creeks to Cane Creek Reservoir, our collection system, and biosolids; monitoring of the feeder creeks strongly suggests a connection between prior biosolids application by another wastewater utility on sites north of the reservoir and higher levels of PFAS in those feeder creeks; - Began benchscale testing of optimization of our existing Powdered Activated Carbon (PAC) treatment process to provide near-term PFAS reductions in drinking water; we anticipate beginning to implement any optimization recommendations later in 2023. - Developed a plan for bench-scale testing of Granular Activated Carbon (GAC) and Ion Exchange technologies, currently two of the most effective drinking water treatment technologies; testing started in August 2023, and we anticipate receiving results of this study in Fall 2023; - Began conceptual planning for a proposed site layout of a new PFAS treatment process at our Jones Ferry Road WTP; - Developed a long-term schedule for the detailed design and construction of a new PFAS treatment process at our Jones Ferry Road WTP with a goal of compliance with the proposed drinking water standards by 2028; - Began proactively monitoring additional sites within the treatment process at the Mason Farm WWTP; - Began proactively monitoring our biosolids for PFAS compounds to prepare for anticipated regulatory requirements; - Began working with researchers from UNC on the use of a novel sorbent to determine its effectiveness at removing PFAS from drinking water calendar year 2023 will focus on PFAS.
-OWASA also participated in the PFAS Testing Network's landfill leachate sampling study and drinking water studies.
-We also help fund research through the North Carolina Urban Water Consortium and the Water Research Foundation.
+- Engaged a consultant to evaluate and update our monitoring plan and provide recommendations for the mitigation, treatment, and removal of PFAS in water, wastewater, and biosolids; the conceptual plan was completed in early 2024; - Expanded our PFAS monitoring program to include feeder creeks to Cane Creek Reservoir, our collection system, and biosolids; monitoring of the feeder creeks strongly suggests a connection between prior biosolids application by another wastewater utility on sites north of the reservoir and higher levels of PFAS in those feeder creeks; - Optimized our existing Powdered Activated Carbon (PAC) treatment process to provide nearterm PFAS reductions in drinking water, while maintaining the ability to meet other treatment goals. - Launched pilot testing of Granular Activated Carbon (GAC) and Ion Exchange technologies, currently two of the most effective drinking water treatment technologies, in May 2024.
+By the end of 2024, OWASA will select the best technology for removing PFAS from our water based on effectiveness considering seasonal variations and the construction and maintenance costs; - Began preliminary design for a proposed site layout of a new PFAS treatment process at our Jones Ferry Road WTP; - Developed a long-term schedule for the detailed design and construction of a new PFAS treatment process at our Jones Ferry Road WTP with a goal of compliance with the EPA's new PFAS drinking water standards that will become effective in April 2029;

+- Began proactively monitoring additional sites within the treatment process at the Mason Farm WWTP; - Began proactively monitoring our biosolids for PFAS compounds to prepare for anticipated regulatory requirements; - Began working with researchers from UNC on the use of a novel sorbent to determine its effectiveness at removing PFAS from drinking water.